Tobacco Road Golf Club: Is it Actually as Crazy as People Say?

 A short downhill par 3 that has one of the widest greens I’ve ever seen.
 Seriously it must have been 100 yards from one side to the next, forming a giant U shape.
-Depending on where the pin is, makes this a very different hole from one day to the next.
+The selected pin location can make this a very different hole from one day to the next.

 Hole 18 (Par 4, 414 yards)